EverymanBio/pestalotiopsis/README.md

 794425-AACGAAGTAC
 ```

-Estimate the number of chromosomes by generating network graphs of all telomere-containing reads.
+### Estimate the number of chromosomes by generating network graphs of all telomere-containing reads

+[seqtk](https://github.com/lh3/seqtk) is used to filter the reads by length, and [minimap2](https://github.com/lh3/minimap2) is used to generate all-vs-all overlaps between all telomere-containing reads.

 ```
 # filter to take only reads that are at least 5 kb long